 STVHCS has APA-accredited Clinical Psychology fellowship and internship programs.
 Thus, there are fourteen fellows in total – four in neuropsychology and ten in the clinical psychology fellowship program.
 The internship program has seven interns.

 1. Neuropsychology Outpatient Consult Service (NOCS): The Consult Service is an outpatient clinic which receives a wide array of referrals from neurology, primary care, mental health, social work, and other medical specialty clinics to assist with differential diagnosis and treatment planning.
 The most common referral reasons are stroke, neurodegenerative/dementing disorders, neurological conditions (e.g., Parkinson’s disease, epilepsy, multiple sclerosis), non-acute brain injury, medical/metabolic comorbidities (e.g., hepatic/renal failure, sleep apnea, HIV/AIDS), psychiatric disturbance, learning disorders, capacity, and presurgical candidacy evaluation.
-While rotating in this clinic, the first-year fellows will be expected to have two full days of outpatient evaluations; additionally, fellows will co-facilitate a weekly group focused on brain health.
+While rotating in this clinic, the first-year fellows will be expected to have two full days of outpatient evaluations; additionally, fellows will co-facilitate a weekly group.
 One provider in this clinic conducts Spanish-language neuropsychological evaluations; fellows have an opportunity to participate if fluent in Spanish.
 Note that fellows may have the opportunity to work in the outpatient neuropsychology in Kerrville, Texas, which is a rural area about 60 miles north of San Antonio.

-2. Polytrauma Rehabilitation Center (PRC): The San Antonio PRC is the newest of five VA Polytrauma hospitals.
+3. Polytrauma Rehabilitation Center (PRC): The San Antonio PRC is the newest of five VA Polytrauma hospitals.
 The 12-bed inpatient unit is focused on the rehabilitation of veterans and active-duty service members, most often admitted for post-acute treatment of acquired brain injuries (e.g., moderate-severe traumatic brain injury (TBI), emerging consciousness, stroke, hypoxia/anoxia) and orthopedic injuries.
 During the PRC rotation, fellows will work as an active member of an interdisciplinary treatment team which includes physicians, speech pathologists, occupational therapists, physical therapists, optometrists, psychologists (individual and family), social workers, chaplains, nurses, and recreational therapists.

 Year 2: During Year 2, fellows develop a more individualized training plan based on the following required and optional clinical experiences: